Fundamentals of Web Crawling in HTML

 ,<p>

-, etc.: Various HTML elements represent content such as headings, paragraphs, etc.
+, etc.: Various HTML elements represent different types of content such as headings, paragraphs, etc.

 Key HTML Tags